RabbyDevs/buff-parser-rs/README.md

-# Buff Parser for Wuthering Waves (made by sigmas for sigmas)
+# Buff Parser for Wuthering Waves

 A utility for parsing buff data from Wuthering Waves game files and automatically translating matched entries into your preferred language.